Seven cash Isa myths exposed

 We've tried to clear up some of the confusion around cash Isas, and set out some of the key things you need to know – helping you to take advantage of the benefits offered by these tax-free savings wrappers.

 1. I don’t need a cash Isa as I don’t pay tax on my savings – FICTION

 Under rules introduced in 2016, basic-rate taxpayers can earn £1,000 a year in interest from ordinary savings accounts without having to pay tax.
 This is known as the ‘personal savings allowance.’

-But having this allowance doesn’t do away with the need for cash ISAs.
-Putting money in a cash ISA is about future-proofing your hard-earned cash against interest rate rises and changes to the tax system.
+But having this allowance doesn’t do away with the need for cash Isas.
+Putting money in a cash Isa is about future-proofing your hard-earned cash against interest rate rises and changes to the tax system.

 If, say, the interest rates paid on savings go up, or if the ‘personal savings allowance’ goes down – or gets withdrawn – at some point in the future, you could face tax on your savings a lot sooner.

 Equally, if at some point you find yourself as a higher-rate taxpayer, perhaps after a pay rise, your tax-free limit will fall to £500, meaning you can only earn this amount before having to pay tax.

 A cash Isa can be a valuable tax shelter, helping you protect your savings from tax, for the long term.